NLnetLabs/draft-ietf-sidrops-prefer-rrdp/draft-ietf-sidrops-prefer-rrdp-01.md

 - rsync is CPU and memory heavy on the server side, and easy to DoS
 - rsync library support is lacking, complicating RP efficiency and error logging
-- we cannot ensure that RPs get atomic sets of updated objects

 RRDP was designed to leverage HTTPS CDN infrastructure to provide RPKI Repository content in a resilient way, while reducing the load on the Repository server.
-It supports that updates are published as atomic deltas, which can help prevent most of the issues described in section 6 of [@!RFC6486].
+It supports updates being published as atomic deltas, which can help prevent most of the issues described in section 6 of [@!RFC6486].

 For a longer discussion please see section 1 of [@!RFC8182].

-In conclusion: we believe that while RRDP is not perfect, and we may indeed need future work to improve on it, it is an improvement over using rsync in the context of RPKI.
+In conclusion: we believe that while RRDP is not perfect, and we may indeed need future work to improve it, it is an improvement over using rsync in the context of RPKI.
 Therefore, this document outlines a transition plan where RRDP becomes mandatory to implement, and the operational dependency on rsync is reduced to that of a fallback option.